wang-zhenqi/python3-tutorial-udemy/README.md

 ## Dictionary

-A dictionary is similar as a map in another language like Java.
+A dictionary is similar to a map in another language like Java.
 The elements in dict are key-value pairs.

 As usual, the type of keys or values can all be various.
-For values, they can be whatever types you like, but for keys, only **Hashable** type is legit.
+For values, they can be whatever types you like, but for keys, only **hashable** type is legit.